Mooddex/dallel/README.md

 # Dallel

-Dallel is a modern web application built with **Next.js**, **TypeScript**, and **Tailwind CSS**, designed to manage posts and services.
-Users can sign up, sign in, browse posts and services, and add new entries dynamically.
+Dallel is a modern web application built with Next.js, TypeScript, and Tailwind CSS.
+It is designed to help users explore government services, including:

+- What requirements are needed before visiting

+- The services available

+- The associated prices
 ---

 ## ⚡ Features